Richardbrown85/creative-wave-design/README.md

 - Google fonts - The project uses google fonts to import the selection typography for the website.
 - Font Awesome - The project uses font Awesome for social media icons (instagram and facebook).
 - Favicon - Favicon link has been used to place the creative wave design in the navbar.
+- Adobe illustrator and photoshop - Used for image creating, rendering and sizing.

 ## Testing